sourcesync/seemap2003/README.md

 * Connect an ethernet cable to router
 * Via the router admin page, locate the mac-mini and its MAC address
 * Lock it's IP address to 192.168.10.3 (verify the change on the mac-mini)
-* Mkae sure to put a label of the IP address on the mac-mini
+* Make sure to put a label of the IP address on the mac-mini
 * Repeat these step for the other mac-mini but use 192.168.10.4

 ### Jetson NANO(s)